coreos/docs/running-coreos/cloud-providers/rackspace/index.md

 # Running CoreOS on Rackspace

 CoreOS is currently in heavy development and actively being tested.
 These instructions will walk you through running CoreOS on the Rackspace Openstack cloud, which differs slightly from the generic Openstack instructions.
 We're going to install `rackspace-novaclient`, upload a keypair and boot the image id `430d35e0-1468-4007-b063-52ee1921b356`.
+This image is supported on all flavors in the Standard family.
+Only the Performance 1-1 flavor is supported in the Performance families.

 ## Install Supernova Tool